QuantEcon/lecture-python-intro/linear_algebra.md

 ```{index} single: Matrix; Numpy
 ```

-NumPy arrays are also used as matrices, and have fast, efficient functions and methods for all the standard matrix operations [^fn_mdt].
+NumPy arrays are also used as matrices, and have fast, efficient functions and methods for all the standard matrix operations.

 You can create them manually from tuples of tuples (or lists of lists) as follows